appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-postgres.md

 <dl>
   <dt><b>Host Address</b></dt>
   <dd>The network location of the PostgreSQL server that you want to connect to.
 This can be a domain name or an IP address.
-If you want to connect to a local PostgreSQL database, see [**Connect Local Database**](/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith) for directions on configuring the connection parameters. </dd>
+If you want to connect to a local PostgreSQL database, see <a href="/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith"><b>Connect Local Database</b></a> for directions on configuring the connection parameters. </dd>
 </dl>

 <dl>